shuppel/shupp-dev/README.md

 ## Customization

-- Update personal information in the website content
+- Update author information in the `/src/content/authors/` directory
-- Replace placeholder images with your own project images
+- Add your own projects in the `/src/content/projects/` directory
-- Add your own blog posts in the `src/pages/blog/` directory
+- Add blog posts in the `/src/content/blog/` directory
+- Update your roadmap in the `/src/content/roadmap/` directory
 - Modify colors and styling in the CSS variables in `src/layouts/Layout.astro`

 ## Deployment

 This site can be deployed on any static hosting service like Netlify, Vercel, or GitHub Pages.
+The site includes a `netlify.toml` file for easy deployment on Netlify.

 ## License